-Our youth some to us from situations where their inherent worth is questioned, unconditional love taken away, and basic opportunities withheld.
+Our youth come to us from situations where their inherent worth is questioned, unconditional love taken away, and basic opportunities withheld.
 We work to return wholeness by providing a safe space, educational opportunities, mental health services, skills training and unconditional compassion.

 “Able to spring back after being compressed” – it’s what we strive for when caring for youth.
 It’s never, “Look at those poor children,” but always, “Look at all of the potential they possess.”

 Youth Oasis was founded as Baton Rouge Alliance for Transitional Living in 1998 by members of local social service agencies and universities who saw the need for a transitional living program for young adults aging out of foster care.
 In 2002, a basic emergency shelter was added to provide support to at-risk youth ages 10-17.
 The organization become known as Youth Oasis in 2003 and officially changed its name in 2011.

 In 2016, the transitional living program was expanded to include services unique to the LGBTQ+ community and branded “Diversity House”.
 Today, Youth Oasis remains true to its foundation of breaking the cycle of homelessness in our community and state by operating the foster youth shelter, transitional living center, and Diversity House.